 THE MERCURY (Adelaide, Australia)

-An independent film house in South Australia, it is a non profit that specializes in indie film, classics and hard to find features across a variety of thematic seasons and programming.
+An independent film house in South Australia (that was opened by Queen Elizabeth) it is a non profit that specializes in indie film, classics and hard to find features across a variety of thematic seasons and programming.